Emotional roller coaster ride for ex-fiancee of woman charged with making bomb threat

 GREEN BAY, Wis.
 (WFRV) The ex-fiancee of a woman charged with making a bomb threat, after he called off their wedding and still held the reception, is speaking out.
-Kris Schuller reports the man can’t understand how the person he thought he loved could go to such extremes.
+Local 5 reports the man can’t understand how the person he thought he loved could go to such extremes.

 Inside a Green Bay home – filled with close friends.